Who we are

-The Centre for Process Excellence and Innovation is a research centre that brings together industry and academic partners to explore solutions on how to create sustainable competitive advantage through process improvement and product innovation.
-We define competitiveness as a combination of two fundamental capabilities:
+The Centre for Process Excellence & Innovation is a research centre that brings together industry and academic partners to explore solutions on how to create sustainable competitive advantage through process improvement and product innovation.

-Visit the Centre for Process Excellence & Innovation's website
+Read the latest news and features from the Centre for Process Excellence & Innovation.

 Bentley Motors wins European Industrial Excellence Awards in competition judged by academics including Dr Jane Davies of Cambridge Judge Business School.
 Bentley Motors of the UK was named champion of the European Industrial Excellence Awards, the first time a British company was named European champion in the award's 20-year history.
 Judges included Jane Davies, Senior Faculty in Management Practice and Director of the MBA programme at Cambridge Judge Business School.
 The European Excellence Award honours competitiveness in the industrial and service sector, focusing on such factors as strategy, management quality, services and technology development.
 Bentley had earlier this year been named UK national champion, before competing against other winners from across Europe.
 The award to Bentley follows an assessment that included a visit by judges to the automaker's headquarters in Crewe.
 Bentley was recognised for a continuous improvement culture and its impact on revenue growth and productivity, as well as the company's achievement in maximising efficiencies of production.
 Bentley exemplifies excellence in both car production and specialist skills," said Davies.
 "What is particularly impressive is how Bentley has married the efficiencies of production with high quality craftsmanship, while achieving a step change in improvements in productivity.
 Michael Straughan, Bentley's Member…